badoet/ionic-framework/core/src/components/popover/readme.md

 ### Style Placement

 In Angular, the CSS of a specific page is scoped only to elements of that page.
-Even though the Popover can be presented from within a page, the `ion-popover` element is appended outside of the current page.
+Even though the Popover can be presented from within a page, the `syg-popover` element is appended outside of the current page.
 This means that any custom styles need to go in a global stylesheet file.
 In an Ionic Angular starter this can be the `src/global.scss` file or you can register a new global style file by [adding to the `styles` build option in `angular.json`](https://angular.io/guide/workspace-config#style-script-config).

 ### Javascript